 Are there OTHER USES for this medicine?

-The combination of lamivudine and tenofovir is also sometimes used along with other medications to treat healthcare workers or other individuals exposed to HIV infection after accidental contact with HIV-contaminated blood, tissues, or other body fluids.
+The combination of lamivudine and tenofovir is also sometimes used to treat healthcare workers or other individuals exposed to HIV infection after accidental contact with HIV-contaminated blood, tissues, or other body fluids.
 Talk to your doctor about the risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.